web-servers/jws-operator/Parameters.md

   jwsAdminPassword: tomcat
 ```
 # serverReadinessScript
-That is the script used to check if the POD is ready.
+That is the script used to check if a pod is ready.
+That is only mandary for JWS-5.3 iamges.
+An empty or not existing is the default.
 The default is to check http://localhost:8080/health using OpenShift internal.
 For example the JWS-5.3 is:
 ```
   serverReadinessScript: >-